brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 -   [Qiskit Aer](https://github.com/Qiskit/qiskit-aer)
     which provides high-performance quantum computing simulators with realistic noise models.

-## What do we use Qiskit for?
+## Implementing the quantum Fourier transformation using Qiskit

-In this project we implement three different versions of the quantum Fourier transformation (QFT) using Qiskit:
+We implement three different versions of the quantum Fourier transformation (QFT) using Qiskit:

 1. A monolithic (non-distributed) version of the quantum Fourier transformation.
     We use this as a reference to check whether the results of the two distributed versions